golemfactory/awesome-golem/README.md

 ## Provisioning
 - [Golem Provider Terraform](https://github.com/nemani/golem-provider-terraform) - A terraform script to automatically deploy a Golem Provider on a cloud provider and setup monitoring using prometheus.
     * **Compatibility: Beta 1**
-- [Automatic Golem](https://github.com/r34x/Automatic-Golem) - An easy way to setup a Golem Provider with simple instructions.
+- [Automatic Golem](https://github.com/r34x/Automatic-Golem) - A way to setup a Golem Provider with simple instructions and logs guiding you through the process.
     * **Compatibility: Beta 1**

 ## Docker